kevinramharak/playground-browser-fs/README.md

 })
 ```

-> NOTE: !!! do not bundle this plugin with your own plugin
+> NOTE: !!! by using the above additions to your configuration the playground will fetch the playground-browser-fs plugin trough unpkg and thus share it with any other plugins that use it and thus removes the need to bundle the plugin and BrowserFS yourself

 ## API

-### importing the package vs using the global
+### importing the package and a note abou
-The plugin is exposed as the named module `playground-browser-fs` and as the global `browserfs`.
-Because of the async nature of the playground plugins the global might not be defined when you try to access it.
-For this reason using `import { ... } from 'playground-browser-fs` is recommended.

 ### BrowserFS
 BrowserFS provides an interface similar to the [`fs`](https://jvilk.com/browserfs/2.0.0-beta/interfaces/_core_fs_.fsmodule.html) module used in nodejs.
 In addition to the `fs` module BrowserFS provides the following shims with its `require` function: